Viking and Anglo-Saxon Norwich

 There is, as with most of these small settlements little physical evidence of them still in existence.
 The make up of their names tell us as much as anything we physically have other than the roads, parishes and streets they have given themselves to.

-Part two to follow; The place-names of the suburbs – Earlham, Bowthorpe, Sprowston, Hellesdon, Costessey, Catton, Taverham, Drayton, Plumstead, Lakenham, Larkman, Mile Cross, Trowse, Thorpe and Heartsease (eventually).
+Part two to follow (LOLS); The place-names of the suburbs – Earlham, Bowthorpe, Sprowston, Hellesdon, Costessey, Catton, Taverham, Drayton, Plumstead, Lakenham, Larkman, Mile Cross, Trowse, Thorpe and Heartsease (eventually).

 A Dictionary of British Place-Names by David Mills